Oideas Gael keep some art staples in their bookshop but it's good if you can bring along what you need as their sock is limited.

 Setup:

-Whatever you need for being outdoors but a small folding stool is good or you can take a plastic chair from Oideas Gael.
+Whatever you need for being outdoors but a small folding stool is good or you can take a plastic chair from Oideas Gael or find a 'natural' seat.
 You need a plastic bag or backpack for your stuff.
 Optional: A 'backpack stool' is good as it holds your stuff and folds out to sit on (great as hand luggage at airports as you can sit in the queue, look up 'fishing stool' online for options, zip pockets are best if you can get them otherwise you loose stuff).
-An easel is good for painting work but some of these are available at Oideas Gael but bring your own if you have one.
+An easel is good for painting work, some of these are available at Oideas Gael but bring your own if you have one.

 The weather:

 A sturdy pair of shoes for walking.
 Clothing layers, a hat to keep the sun off, suncream and sunglasses for looking at your (briefly) white canvas/paper in the sun.
-And just in case it rains: umbrella (there are some we can borrow at Oideas Gael) and a rain jacket.
+And just in case it rains: umbrella and a rain jacket.

 Other Stuff:

 Old clothes!
-We gotta splash that paint about!
+We gotta splash that paint about when we're outdoors!

 Drinking water.